-

 Historically, New Zealand has maintained a strong trade relationship with the US.
 Although services provided to US-based customers are not included, businesses involved in the movement of goods into the US will feel the impact, directly or indirectly.

-Prime Minister Christopher Luxon has indicated New Zealand will not impose retaliatory tariffs on US imports which means businesses sourcing from the US should not experience a direct impact.
+Prime Minister Christopher Luxon has continues to indicate that New Zealand will not impose retaliatory tariffs on US imports which means businesses sourcing from the US should not experience a direct impact.
 However, it is crucial for businesses to understand the changes and their potential effects on supply chains, customs obligations, and pricing mechanisms.

 According to Grant Thornton’s International Business Report, at the end of 2024, 54.6% of global midmarket businesses were planning to increase their exports and approximately 50.3% were expecting revenue growth.
-Instead, we saw the first notable dip in 2 years, down 2.9%.
-The global tariff and trade landscape is constantly changing, with tariffs coming out of the US almost daily, coupled with retaliatory tariffs from impacted countries.
+Instead, we saw the first notable dip in two years, down 2.9%.
+The global tariff and trade landscape is constantly changing, with tariff adjustments and announcements coming out of the US almost weekly, coupled with retaliatory tariffs from impacted countries.
 With the shift in traditional global export markets, organisations need to maximise their value in domestic markets and look at doing business in a more regional capacity until things settle.

 In addition to tariffs, the US administration has decided to remove the $800 'de minimis' loophole.
-As a result, imported parcels below this threshold entering the US will be subject to a 120% tariff or a flat fee of $100, which will increase to $200 in June.
-This is in addition to the 145% tariff already imposed on Chinese imports.
+As a result, imported parcels below this threshold entering the US will be subject to a 120% tariff or a flat fee of $100, which increased to $200 in June.
+This is in addition to the 55% tariff already imposed on select Chinese imports.

 Short-term strategies for mitigation